 What To Expect Trekking Mount Batur

-Now that we talked a little bit about the history of Mount Batur.
-Let’s talk about the actual hike.
-I had been living in Bali for about 4 months already before I made it to Mount Batur.
-And besides surfing, I wasn’t in the best of shape.
+Now that we talked a little bit about the history of Mount Batur, let’s talk about the actual hike.
+I had been living in Bali for about 4 months before I made it to Mount Batur, and besides surfing, I wasn’t in the best of shape.
 It is far too easy to hop on your scooter and zip around town, rather than walking everywhere, which I was used to when living in Europe.

-Bali makes walking, let alone running a difficult task to complete.
-So I was a little worried about hiking up a volcano, especially when I am used to being at sea level all the time.
+Bali makes walking, let alone running, a difficult task to complete.
+So I was a little worried about hiking up a volcano, especially when I am used to living at sea level.

 The hike was not difficult.
 I thought it was going to be more of a challenge than it actually was.
 We were given plenty of time to make it to the top in time for sunrise.
 As we hiked up to the top we noticed several different groups, all with guides slowly making their way to the top, stopping for a rest or to empty out lava rocks from their shoes on the way up.

 Once you are at the top the views are out of this world.
-You feel like you have been transported to another planet.
-You forget that you are on a tropical island.
-Rather you have a strange sense that you are on top of the world, above the sun.
-Looking down on a strange land.
+You feel like you have been transported to another planet and forget that you are on a tropical island.
+Rather you have a strange sense that you are on top of the world, above the sun, looking down on a strange land.

 We were able to reach the top well before the sunrise.
-Once at the top, we were able to rest on some local benches set up and they will have locals selling you coffee, refreshments and renting blankets.
-Our tour guide also provided us with breakfast, where we ate it watching the sunrise.
+Once at the top, we took a rest on some benches where they will have locals selling you coffee, refreshments and renting blankets.
+Our tour guide also provided us with breakfast which we ate while watching the sunrise.

 How Long Does It Take

 I went with a group of four people in total, including our guide.
-However, we also picked up a local somewhere along the line that was trying to sell us refreshment beverages, as we made our climb up the volcano.
-But it wasn’t too long before he was miles ahead of us racing to the top of Mount Batur since he was used to climbing it every day.
+However, we also picked up a local somewhere along the line that was trying to sell us refreshments as we made our climb up the volcano.
+It wasn’t too long before he was miles ahead of us racing to the top of Mount Batur as he was used to climbing it every day.

 It took us around 1.5 hours to finally make it to the top of Mount Batur.
-The first 30 minutes or so of the hike was flat and easy.
-We passed gardens where they grew tomatoes and other fresh local produce, although we didn’t really see this until on our way down.
-Since you start your climb around 4 am.
+The first 30 minutes of the hike was flat and easy.
+We passed gardens where they grew tomatoes and other fresh local produce.
+We didn’t really notice these fields until our way down from the hike since you start climbing around 4 am.